EPFL-bADAboum/website/_includes/question3.md

 Not too fast Oscaro, we will analyze this question using data.
-To estimate how popular someone was at the year of the given oscar ceremony, we set a 'high profile score' as the mean of all the box office revenue the person has participated in before the oscar ceremony.
+To estimate how popular someone was at the year of the given Oscar ceremony, we set a 'high profile score' as the mean of all the box office revenue the person has participated in before the Oscar ceremony.
 Let's start with directors.

 <h3> Directors </h3>